hiebj/ng-anim-svg/README.md

 Angular provides data-binding for arbitrary attributes in SVG documents using [ng-attr][ng-attr-url].
 However, it does not natively support any convenient method to animate those attributes.
 This significantly limits Angular's ability to replace D3's jQuery-like DOM manipulation with cleaner, more readable template binding.

-To remedy that limitation, this directive adds support for template attribute animations in a familiar syntax similar to that used by D3 [transitions][d3-transition-url].
-The end result is a clean separation of DOM and logic, allowing the logic to be unit-tested.
+To remedy that limitation, this directive adds support for attribute-specific animations defined directly in your Angular template, using a familiar syntax - similar to that used by D3 [transitions][d3-transition-url].
+The end result is a clean separation of DOM and logic.

 View a live demo on [Plnkr][plnkr-url].
 View the source for the demo [here][demosrc-url].